-The Group recorded net loss for FY2022 of approximately HK\$69.9 million compared to net loss recorded of approximately HK\$21.4 million for FY2021.
-The increase in net loss was mainly attributable to (i) the increase in impairment loss of intangible asset by approximately HK\$41.9 million; (ii) the increase in provision for expected credit losses by approximately HK\$9.4 million mainly due to higher risk level of customers' repayment; (iii) the increase in staff cost in administrative and general expenses by approximately HK\$4.6 million mainly due to the increase in number of staff and salary increment; but partially offset by (iv) the increase in other income and gains by approximately HK\$2.9 million mainly contributed by the government subsidies; and (v) the decrease in one-off expenses for the share options granted in 2021 by approximately HK\$4.0 million.
+The Group recorded net loss for FY2023 of approximately HK\$17.3 million compared to net loss recorded of approximately HK\$69.9 million for FY2022.
+The decrease in net loss was mainly due to (i) the decrease in impairment loss of intangible asset by approximately HK\$41.9 million; (ii) the decrease in provision for expected credit losses by approximately HK\$4.0 million; (iii) the increase in gross profit by approximately HK\$8.9 million mainly due to better overall cost control; (iv) the decrease in amortisation of intangible asset by HK\$3.2 million; but partially offset by (v) the decrease in other income and gains by approximately HK\$3.3 million mainly due to the decrease in government subsidies in Hong Kong and (vi) the increase in provision of compensation expenses by approximately HK\$2.8 million due to the early termination of PRC's office.

-The total comprehensive loss for FY2022 recorded of approximately HK\$69.9 million compared to the total comprehensive loss for FY2021 recorded of approximately HK\$21.5 million, which include an exchange difference arising on translation of a subsidiary in Shanghai.
+The total comprehensive loss for FY2023 recorded of approximately HK\$18.2 million compared to the total comprehensive loss for FY2022 recorded of approximately HK\$69.9 million, which include an exchange difference arising on translation of a subsidiary in Shanghai.